PaloAltoNetworks/pcs-cwp-collections/README.md

 * ```--code-repos``` (optional): Code repositories to be scoped by the collection.
 If not set it will use the wildcard value of **[*]**.
 * ```--clusters``` (optional): Clusters to be scoped by the collection.
 If not set it will use the wildcard value of **[*]**.
 * ```--color``` (optional): Color to be used by the collection on the Web UI.
 This must be an hexadecimal value.
 By default it's value is **#000000** which represents the color black.
-* ```--overwrite``` (optional): Override an existing collection.
+* ```--overwrite``` (optional): Overwrites an existing collection.
 If set and the collection does not exists, then will create a new collection.
 If set and the collection exists, the collection will be updated.
 If not set and the collection exists on prisma, the script will fail.
 * ```--delete``` (optional): Delete an existing collection.
 * ```--delete-list``` (optional): Delete multiple existing collections.
 * ```--file``` (optional): Create a collection using a JSON file.